 Library instruction sessions are held in the wireless classroom of the Library (Room 113).
 The library classroom seats 30 students.
 If your class has more than 30 students registered, it may be necessary for a librarian to visit your classroom for the instructional session.

-Let us know if any students have special needs so we may make appropriate accommodations.
+Please let us know if a student has any special needs so we may make appropriate accommodations.

 The librarian assigned to meet with the class will issue a confirmation.
 Please confer with the librarian who is scheduled to provide instruction and discuss your assignment, potential topics, and library resources.